-While completing his higher education in Germany, White broke with orthodoxy as he recognized the incompatibility of the genealogies of Jesus given in the Gospels of Matthew and Luke.
+While completing his higher education in Germany, White broke with orthodoxy after he recognized the incompatibility of the genealogies of Jesus given in the Gospels of Matthew and Luke.
 On returning to America, he was influenced by the liberal Congregationalist Theodore Parker and the Unitarian William Ellery Channing.
 White settled into a poised deism that rejected beliefs in miracles or eternal punishment.
-Yet White never ceased to call himself a Christian and never verged near atheism or agnosticism.
+Yet he never ceased to call himself a Christian and never approached atheism or agnosticism.

 White was was the youngest serving New York State senator in 1862, when the Morrill Act gave to each state a large tract of western land.
 Proceeds from the sales of this "land grant" were intended for the founding of colleges.
 Ezra Cornell, who had made millions wiring the nation for the telegraph, was the eldest serving state senator.
 The two men found they entertained compatible visions for a future land-grant university.
 It would be, in Cornell’s words, “an institution where any person can find instruction in any study,” offering majors in scientific and technical subjects as well as the humanities.
 More controversially, it would be nonsectarian.